How Shockwave Therapy Can Help You

 - Done on outpatient basis.
 We are pleased to offer this advanced treatment right here in our Upland office.

 - No needles.
-ESWT doesn’t require any injections.
+RSWT doesn’t require any injections.

 - Potentially avoid surgery.
 In some cases, shockwave therapy is an option that allows patients to avoid surgical procedures.